 Hosting providers, platform extenders, core contributors, and course staff all use Open edX.
 EdX provides release-specific documentation, as well as the latest version of all guides, for Open edX users.
-The following documentation is available.
+See the Open edX documentation page for a list of the documentation that is available.